SAP/PyRFC/README.md

 Platforms & Prerequisites
 -------------------------

-The _pyrfc_ has been initially built with Python 2.6 and later enhanced, mostly used and tested with Python 2.7, on Linux and Windows 64 and 32 bit platforms.
+The _pyrfc_ has been initially built with Python 2.6 and later enhanced, mostly used and tested with Python 2.7 and Python 3, on Linux and Windows 64 and 32 bit platforms.

-Python 3 is currently not supported and using Python 2.7 is therefore recommended for now.

 OS X and ARM platforms are currently not supported either, as _SAP NW RFC Library_ is not available for those platforms.